Wild Swine (Pig and Hog)

 While humans hunt swine for food, natural predators include large cats, hyenas, and even pythons.
 The pigs' primary defense is speed, but when cornered, they can behave quite fiercely.
 Their lower tusks, which can get to be about 3 inches (7 centimeters) long, are razor sharp and make excellent weapons!
 Red river hogs can even swim underwater to escape from leopards, catching a breath every 15 seconds or so.

-Visayan warty pig—mysterious but charming: Native to the Philippines, not much is known about Visayan warty pigs in the wild, but keepers describe the pigs at our Zoo as playful and friendly.
+Visayan warty pig—mysterious but charming: Native to the Philippines, not much is known about Visayan warty pigs in the wilderness, but wildlife care specialists describe the pigs at our Zoo as playful and friendly.
 The boars have three pairs of fleshy warts, or bumps, on their face.
 Biologists think these warts help protect the warty pig from the tusks of a rival during a fight.
 The boars also grow stiff, spiky "hairdos" as mating season approaches.

 Babirusa—the pig deer: Known as “pig deer” in Indonesia, babirusas come from islands rich in tropical forests.
 Because of the warm and humid climate, their coat is sparse, short, and light.
 Their face is covered in bristles, and they don’t sport the warts that some other pig species do.
 Instead of growing from the sides of the jaw, the babirusas’ tusks grow up through the top of the mouth, curving backward on the top of the nose.
 The males use these for fighting, locking an opponent’s tusks to stop attacks.